DarkElementPL/WFCDLC/README.md

 Known bugs:

-Returning to lobby from a match on Remnant will cause the host to crash.
+- Returning to lobby from a match on Remnant will cause the host to crash.

-Returning to lobby from a escalation match will cause non-hosts to crash after a few seconds.
+- Returning to lobby from a escalation match will cause non-hosts to crash after a few seconds.
 To mitigate this, re-join the lobby.

-Sometimes escalation maps might not load with full textures if non-host, if that's the case, use the preload method that's in the readme.
+- Sometimes escalation maps might not load with full textures if non-host, if that's the case, use the preload method that's in the readme (for dlc maps).

-Pulse Nuke will deal no damage.
+- Pulse Nuke will deal no damage.

 Video guide on how to install this mod can be found [here](New tutorial to be uploaded) Be warned, you cannot play with people that do not have this mod.
 (You will either get a map load error, missing DLC characters or crash)